ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Processes_and_Jobs.md

 Go try it out!
 This challenge's run needs you to suspend it, then resume it.
 Good luck!
 ## Code
 ```
 hacker@processes~resuming-processes:~$ /challenge/run
 Let's practice resuming processes!
 Suspend me with Ctrl-Z, then resume me with
 the 'fg' command!
 Or just press Enter to quit me!

-Goodbye!
-hacker@processes~resuming-processes:~$ /challenge/run
-Let's practice resuming processes!
-Suspend me with Ctrl-Z, then resume me with
-the 'fg' command!
-Or just press Enter to quit me!